Salmon is one of the most nutritious foods on the planet.

 Consuming salmon frequently can help you lose weight and keep it off.

-Like other high-protein foods, it helps regulate the hormones that control appetite and make you feel full (
+Like other high protein foods, it helps regulate the hormones that control appetite and help you feel full (

 One study in children with nonalcoholic fatty liver disease found that supplementing with DHA, the main omega-3 found in salmon, led to significantly greater reductions in liver fat and belly fat compared with a placebo (

-Consuming salmon may help you manage your weight by reducing appetite, boosting your metabolism, increasing insulin sensitivity, and decreasing belly fat.
+Consuming salmon may help you manage your weight by reducing your appetite, temporarily boosting your metabolism, and decreasing belly fat.

-Salmon can be a powerful weapon against inflammation.
+Salmon can provide powerful protection from chronic inflammation.

 Many experts believe that inflammation is the root cause of most chronic diseases, including heart disease, diabetes, and cancer (